How Many Airports Does Tokyo Have? Read This Before You Travel

 © Ana Costa

 When you plan your travel, one of the first things you do, after choosing your destination, is to pick up your flight tickets.
-But sometimes you don’t know if you have a choice between airports and which one to choose.
+But sometimes you don’t know if you have a choice between airports and which one to pick.
 Well, that’s probably the case if you travel to Tokyo in Japan.
 So, how many airports are available in Tokyo?

 Tokyo has two airports: Haneda Airport located at Hanedakuko, Ota City, Tokyo, and Narita Airport located at Furugome, Narita, Chiba.
 While Haneda airport is 25 minutes away from central Tokyo, Narita airport is 55 minutes away.